isene/RTFM/README.md

 HOME   | Go to first item in left pane
 LEFT   | Go up one directory level
+RIGHT  | Enter directory or open file (using run-mailcap or xdg-open) TAB    | Next page of the preview (if the document is longer than the right pane can show - seen by the ∇ in the bottom right)
-RIGHT  | Enter directory or open file (using run-mailcap or xdg-open) a      | Show all (also hidden) items l      | Show long info per item (show item attributes) t      | Tag item (toggles)
+S-TAB  | Previous page (if you have used TAB to move down the document first - seen by the ∆ symbol in the top right) a      | Show all (also hidden) items l      | Show long info per item (show item attributes) t      | Tag item (toggles)